matthew-brett/delocate/CONTRIBUTING.md

   Check whether there are outstanding issues that can be closed, and whether there are any issues that should delay the release.
   Label them!

-- Review and update the release notes.
+- Review and update the `Changelog.md` file.
-  Review and update the `Changelog` file.
+  Add the new version/date while preserving the `[Unreleased]` header.

   Get a partial list of contributors with something like::

       git shortlog -ns 0.6.0..